 The business always needs a smarter solution to get the best outcome and productive and contented employees.
 Especially when the whole world is inert for the pandemic, we need to get a new direction to survive and win the inversion.

-The 4-day work week may fill the urge to take the new dimension in business.
+The 4-day work week may fill the urge to take a new dimension in business.
 We have tried to give room for thinking about it.
-Before you move to four days work week, keep in mind all the tips we’ve provided above.
+Before you move to a four-day work week, keep in mind all the tips we’ve provided above.